tskit-dev/tsbrowse/README.md

 ## Development

-Test are run with pytest:
+Tests are run with pytest:

 `python -m pytest`